-Two adjoining exploration licences, covering 130 square kilometres, in an area that Greatland considers to be highly prospective for gold and cobalt
+The Panorama project consists of two adjoining exploration licence applications, covering 130 square kilometres, located in the Pilbara region of Western Australia. in an area that Greatland considers to be highly prospective for gold and cobalt.

-Located approximately 200 kilometres south east of Port Hedland occupies a dominant and strategic position across what is potentially the largest coherent cobalt in streams anomaly in Western Australia
+Located approximately 200 kilometres south east of Port Hedland, the Panorama project occupies a dominant and strategic position across what is potentially the largest coherent cobalt in streams anomaly in Western Australia

 Stream sediment sampling data gathered by Anglo American Corporation in the early 1970s outlined a 25 kilometre long by 10 kilometre wide area of highly anomalous cobalt and up to 20 gold anomalies across the project area

 A systematic stream sediment sampling programme was completed over the broader Pilbara Region by Anglo American Corporation in the early 1970s.
 Samples were collected at a nominal 2km spacing and results from these samples have outlined a large cluster of high cobalt in streams.
 Stream sediments samples consistently returned over 50ppm cobalt, peaking at over 70ppm cobalt (against a background of less than 5ppm cobalt).
 The area covered by the anomalous cobalt is potentially the largest coherent cobalt in streams anomaly in Western Australia being more than 25 kilometres long and up to 10km wide covering an area of approximately 200 square kilometres.
 Greatland’s licences cover the bulk of the cobalt anomaly with five areas of anomalous cobalt identified in the southern parts of the Company’s licences.
 Cobalt anomalism in streams peaks at 70ppm and 65ppm.

 Government geological mapping confirms the presence of coarse grained Archean sedimentary rocks striking over 18km from north to south throughout the Panorama project area.